 Since flying that day in April, I have been on three more flights and they have all been about the same.
 All domestic travel thus far.
 I don’t expect anything approaching normal in terms of international flights to resume until this Fall.

 First and foremost, I have felt safe and well taken care of.
 Both staff and passengers that I have encountered have behaved professionally, courteously, and respectfully.
 It seems that almost everyone understands the times that we are living in, how things may never be the same again, and that it is important to take care of one another during these unprecedented circumstances.

 I hope that all of you stay safe, healthy, and sane.
-And if any of you have travel experiences from the past two months that you want to share, please do so by commenting here.
+And if any of you have travel experiences from the past two months that you want to share, please do so by dropping me an email.